akio-outori/density/README.md

 Scaling based on requests is implemented using three kubernetes components:

-* **Horizontal Pod Autoscaler** - built in functionality to scale pods up and down based on various metrics (cpu/mem supported by default).
+* **Horizontal Pod Autoscaler** - Built in functionality to scale pods up and down based on various metrics (cpu/mem supported by default).
-* **Prometheus / Prometheus Adapter** - add on component used to expose custom application metrics via the kubernetes API.
+* **Prometheus / Prometheus Adapter** - Add-on component used to expose custom application metrics via the kubernetes API.
-* **Horizontal Node Autoscaler** - add on component to allow kubernetes to adjust the number of nodes in an autoscaling group based on capacity.
+* **Horizontal Node Autoscaler** - Add-on component to allow kubernetes to adjust the number of nodes in an autoscaling group based on capacity.

 ## Continuous Delivery